chibisnorlax/acnhfaq/faq/island-life/island-life.md

 An in-game week begins on Monday at 5:00 AM, and is when your weekly NPC visitor schedule and Nook’s Cranny items are determined.
 An in-game day begins at 5:00 AM and ends at 4:59 AM the following day.

 ## How can I get 8 hits from a rock?
 Dig two holes diagonally in one of the corners around the rock.
 Stand in the corners and hit the rock with a shovel.
 You should be able to hit the rock 8 times without being knocked away.
 See below for an example.
+Video courtesy of `mybae#1905`.

 <video width="100%" controls="controls">
   <source src="https://chibisnorlax.github.io/acnhfaq/assets/rockdrops.mp4#t=0.001" type="video/mp4">